This buttermilk chocolate cake is rich, fudgy, tender, and made entirely in one bowl. It is topped with a shiny, glossy chocolate frosting.

 Instructions

-- Into a large mixing bowl, add the flour, granulated sugar, kosher salt, baking powder, and baking soda, sift the cocoa powder, and mix with a whisk.
+- In a large mixing bowl, add the flour, granulated sugar, kosher salt, baking powder, and baking soda.
+Sift in the cocoa powder and mix with a whisk until combined.

-- Add the buttermilk, vegetable oil, vanilla extract, and eggs, and mix until almost combined.
+- Add the buttermilk, vegetable oil, vanilla extract, and room-temperature eggs to the bowl.
+Whisk until almost combined.

-- Add the hot water and mix until just combined and there are no lumps of flour visible.
-The batter should be pretty runny and smooth.
+- Pour in the hot water and mix gently until just combined.
+The batter will be quite runny and smooth, which is exactly what you want.

-- Sift in the powder sugar, add the buttermilk, and vanilla, and mix until well combined.
+- Sift in the powdered sugar, add the buttermilk and vanilla extract, and whisk until the icing is completely smooth and shiny.

-- Pour the frosting on the cooled cake and smooth it out with an offset spatula.
-Allow the frosting to set for about 10 minutes.
-Slice and enjoy!
+- Pour the warm frosting directly over the cooled cake and smooth it out with an offset spatula.
+Let the frosting set for about 10 minutes, then slice and serve!

 Notes

-- Cool the cake completely before frosting.
-If the cake is warm, the frosting will melt and lose its glossy finish.
-Let it cool in the pan at room temperature.
+- Cool before frosting: If the cake is too hot, the frosting will melt right through and lose its beautiful glossy look.

 Very moist and chocolatey!